MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-canvasapps.md

 The problem needs further analysis to understand why requests are getting throttled.
 In Monitor, you see that for each **createRow** call, there are several **getRows** requests from the **ProgressCount.Text** property, each to a different entity.
 These entities aren't the entities the app is creating rows for.
-The **ProgressCount.Text** formula is seen in Monitor, as shown in the following image.<!--note from editor: If the reader can't see the image, will they understand what's going on here?
-It seems to me that you've explained the behavior fully, but you'd be the better judge of that.
-If the formula needs to be fully duplicated, you can use the :::image type="complex"::: extension.-->
+The **ProgressCount.Text** formula is seen in Monitor, as shown in the following image.

 ![Error 429 - Formula](media/monitor/error-429-formula.png "Error 429 - Formula")

 For each record added, the formula is evaluated again and **CountRows** is called on several entities.
-This behavior results in **getRows** in the log, because **CountRows** isn't delegated for Dataverse<!--note from editor: Edit okay?-->.
+This behavior results in **getRows** in the log, because **CountRows** isn't delegated for Dataverse.
 For each single request to add a record, you're potentially making 12 additional requests to count the rows in each entity.

-These extra requests intermittently cause errors because the Dataverse<!--note from editor: Edit okay?--> platform is throttling the requests to the service.
+These extra requests intermittently cause errors because the Dataverse platform is throttling the requests to the service.
 This also explains the overall performance problem.

 ## Next steps